Rebelde (song): Music video

 The music video was released alongside the song.
 It was directed by Damián and featured several cast members from the show.
 The band and actors from the telenovela arrive at a house for an exclusive party.
 Throughout the video, the teens and young adults party throughout the house.
 The group, dressed in black clothes with fake tattoos, is also seen singing on a stage while performing some choreographed dance moves.
 They keep rebelling throughout the video even though their parents are around.
-At the end of the video, they are led into the woods by a man to take away their sins.
+At the end of the clip, they are led into the woods by a man to cleanse them of their sins.

 With the re-release of the group's music in 2020, the song's music video has garnered over 14 million views on YouTube as of September 2023.